JonathanJustavino/quic-benchmark/README.md

 So we decided for the flowcharts to work only with the pcap-files with **10 tansmitted packets** to generate a consistent flowchart where we can calculate the average over each packet timestamp:

 The script [process_pcaps_quic.py](.measurements/process_pcaps_quic.py) uses the timestamps.csv of each quic-pcap and filters out the ones with 11 packets transmitted.
-Then, it prints the mean value of each connection - these mean values are used as timestamps in the following flowchart.
+Then, the mean values of each connection is printed - these mean values are used as timestamps in the following flowchart.
+Moreover, the general properties of each packet (i.e. the flags like ACK, FIN or the handshake messages) and the Bytes of the packet on wire are shown.

 ![quic_flowchart](./documentation/QUIC_flowchart_to_pcap_MEAN.png)